aledelmo/3DSlicer_Plugins/Tractography/README.md

 # Tractography Pelvis
-This module aims to compensate the 3D Slicer lack of functionality regarding tractography algorithms.
-Here the MRTrix3 methods are wrapped to extend and enrich the Slicer framework.

-Please note that this plug-in implements external softwares.
-More specific indication can be found on the [MRTrix3][1] website.

 ## Installation
 Prerequisites: MRTrix3 must be installed on the computer.
 Detailed instructions on how to install it at this link: <https://mrtrix.readthedocs.io/en/latest/installation/before_install.html>